-Fall is synonymous with pumpkin around here, so my sister and I couldn’t resist making three different DIY pumpkin treats for our dogs.
-All of these are so simple and our dogs think they are irresistible!
+Fall is synonymous with pumpkin around here, so my sister and I couldn’t resist making three different DIY pumpkin dog treats.
+All of these are so simple, and our dogs think they are irresistible!
 All photos are by my super talented sister, Alice G Patterson Photography.

 To help get in the spirit, we used a fun candy mold similar to this one.

 Freeze until solid.
 You can store them in a plastic container or freezer bag.